-Rail Passengers is asking Pennsylvania passengers to call their State Senator and deliver this simple message:
+Rail Passengers is asking Pennsylvania passengers to call their elected officials and deliver this simple message:

-“Please pass a legislative fix to avoid SEPTA’s ‘Doomsday’ budget.
+“We must find a way to fund SEPTA and close this budget gap.
 Transit is too important to Pennsylvania’s economy to let these systems fail!”

 Click here to sign-up for our weekly "Hotline" email newsletter.